telstra/open-kilda/docs/design/connected-devices-arp/README.md

             "timeLastSeen": string
            },
            ***
-         ],
+         ]
       },
       ***
    ]
 }
 ~~~

-## Detecting of connected devices via ARP
+## Detecting connected devices via ARP

 To detect connected devices via ARP we will catch ARP packets from each switch port
-and send them to controller to analyze them in Connected Devices Storm Topology.
+and send them to the controller to analyze them in Connected Devices Storm Topology.

 There are three types of switch ports:
 1. Customer (port with created flow on it).
-2. Isl
+2. ISL
 3. Other (port without ISL and without flows).

 Rules will be different for each port type.